Helenlam20/helenlam20.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I am a first-year PhD candidate at the School of Health Policy and Management (Health Economics) at Erasmus University Rotterdam.
-My PhD is funded by the Health Equity action line of the Erasmus initiative <i>Smarter Choices for Beter Health.</i>
+I am part of the Health Equity action line of the Erasmus initiative <i>Smarter Choices for Beter Health.</i>

 My research interests are in the field of health economics and applied microeconomics, with a particular emphasis on human capital, child health and development, and socioeconomic inequality in early childhood.